 - Lintel Material: Door lintels must be structural and are required to be single piece full width natural quarried stone, single piece full width heavy timber, cast stone, or brick that appears to be structural.
 Brick is allowed only when used in arches.
 Arches, including segmented arches and flat or jack arches, are allowed over openings.
-In stucco walls, expressed lentils may not be required upon review and approval of proposed design. - Lintel Prohibitions: The use of natural thin set stone veneer products and man-made thin set stone, plaster, EIFS, wood siding, Hardiboard siding, concrete masonry units, marble, granite, fiberglass and metal panels.
-The use of exposed steel angle lintels is prohibited unless required by the project engineer for life safety purposes and approved by the Town. - Jamb Material: All door surround jambs are required to be natural, quarried stone, cast stone, or brick.
-In stucco walls, stucco jambs may be acceptable upon review and approval of proposed design. - Jamb Prohibitions: The use of natural thin set stone veneer products, man-made thin set stone, stucco, plaster, EIFS, brick, wood siding, Hardiboard siding, concrete masonry units, marble, granite, fiberglass and metal panels
+In stucco walls, expressed lentils may not be required upon review and approval of proposed design by the Town Manager or their designee. - Lintel Prohibitions: The use of natural thin set stone veneer products and man-made thin set stone, plaster, EIFS, wood siding, cementitious fiber board siding, CMU, marble, granite, fiberglass and metal panels.
+The use of exposed steel angle lintels is expressly prohibited unless required by the project engineer (or the structural engineer) for life safety purposes and approved by the Town Manager or their designee. - Jamb Material: All door surround jambs are required to be natural, quarried stone, cast stone, or brick.
+In stucco walls, stucco jambs may be acceptable upon review and approval of proposed design. - Jamb Prohibitions: The use of natural thin set stone veneer products, man-made thin set stone, stucco, plaster, EIFS, brick, wood siding, cementitious fiber board siding, CMU, marble, granite, fiberglass and metal panels.

-- Primary Entrance Recess: Door must be recessed a minimum of 8 inches from face of door to face of door surround.
-A minimum of one Primary Entrance is required per building. - Stone Lentil Dimension: Stone lintels are required to be 8 in. tall minimum. - Wood Lentil Dimension: Wood lintels are required to be 8 in. tall minimum. - Stone Lentil Bearing Support: Stone lintels are required to overlap the supporting jamb by a minimum of 6 in. - Wood Lentil Bearing Support: Wood lintels are required to overlap the supporting jamb by a minimum of 6 in. - Brick Lentil Bearing Support: Brick lintels are required to overlap the supporting jamb by a minimum of 6 in.
+- Principal Entrance Recess: Doors shall be recessed a minimum of eight (8) inches from face of door to face of door surround.
+Each principal building shall require a principal entrance as defined in the PD 1-2 Ordinance. - Stone Lentil Dimension: Stone lintels shall be eight (8) inches tall minimum. - Wood Lentil Dimension: Wood lintels shall be eight (8) inches tall minimum. - Stone Lentil Bearing Support: Stone lintels are required to overlap the supporting jamb by a minimum of six (6) inches - Wood Lentil Bearing Support: Wood lintels are required to overlap the supporting jamb by a minimum of six (6) inches - Brick Lentil Bearing Support: Brick lintels are required to overlap the supporting jamb by a minimum of six (6) inches

-- Stone: Stone lintels may be cut square or be more free form in their shape. - Wood: Wood lintels are required to be level and interlocked with horizontally coursed stone or brick. - Jamb: Cut, level, horizontally coursed natural stone or brick is required at all door jamb openings.
+- Stone: Stone lintels may be cut square, or be more free form in their shape. - Wood: Wood lintels shall be level and interlocked with horizontally coursed stone or brick. - Jamb: Cut, level, horizontally coursed natural stone or brick is required at all door jamb openings.
 In stucco walls, stucco jambs are acceptable upon review and approval of the proposed design.

-- Styling: Door surround designs should be compatible with the design of the building the entrance serves. - Relation to Structural Purpose: Door lintels are required to be capable of supporting a structural load.
+- Styling: Door surround designs shall be compatible with the design of the building the entrance serves. - Relation to Structural Purpose: Door lintels shall be capable of supporting a structural load.